claytonmarinho/react-text-rotator/README.md

 ### Demo Development Server

-- `npm start` will run a development server with the component's demo app at [http://localhost:3000](http://localhost:3000) with hot module reloading.
+- `cd demo; npm start` will run a development server with the component's demo app at [http://localhost:3000](http://localhost:3000) with hot module reloading.

 ### Running Tests